bookgenesis/bg-legaldocs/Terms-of-Service.md

 security.
 We will not be liable for any acts or omissions by you, including any damages of any kind incurred as a result of such acts or omissions.

-When you create a WordPress.com account, we consider that to be an inquiry about our products and services, which means that we may contact you to share more details about what we have to offer.
-Don't worry -- if you aren't interested in learning more, you can opt out of the marketing communication, whether it's an email, phone call, or text message.
+When you create a [BookGenesis.com](https://bookgenesis.com) account, we consider that to be an inquiry about our products and services, which means that we may contact you to share more details about what we have to offer.
+If you aren't interested in learning more, you can opt out of the marketing communication, whether it's an email, phone call, or text message.

 ## 3\.
 Minimum Age Requirements